cesar-rodriguez/terraform_validate/README.md

 Windows: [![Windows Build status](https://ci.appveyor.com/api/projects/status/36dwtekc8tvrny24/branch/master?svg=true)](https://ci.appveyor.com/project/elmundio87/terraform-validate/branch/master)

 A python package that allows users to define Policy as Code for Terraform configurations.

 By parsing a directory of .tf files using `pyhcl`, each defined resource can be tested using this module.

 ## Updates in this fork

-### Meant to be used with my fork of terrascan
+### Meant to be used with my fork of terrascan (terrascan-sf until pull request accepted)

 ### Modules are resolved and variables are replaced